awused/aw-man/README.md

 * NextPage/PreviousPage
 * ScrollDown/ScrollUp
-    * These may switch to the next or previous page.
+    * These may switch to the next or previous page outside of strip mode.
 * ScrollRight/ScrollLeft
+* SnapTop/SnapBottom/SnapLeft/SnapRight
+    * Snaps the screen so that the edges of the current page are visible.
 * FitToContainer/FitToWidth/FitToHeight/FullSize
 * SinglePage/VerticalStrip/HorizontalStrip/DualPage/DualPageReversed
   * Change how pages are displayed.